visomar/design-patterns/controller/README.md

 Some of those benefits are:
   * The request objects allow a better management (queues, history, rollbacks, etc.)
   * Can have callback functionality
-  * Actions and objects are decoupled, and that improves maintainment
+  * Actions and objects are decoupled, and that improves maintenance

 The entities that participate in this pattern are the following:
   * The command interface, Command